President and CEO

 Bastean holds a B.S. degree in accounting from Western Illinois University.
 A native of Quincy, Illinois, Bastean has been a St. Louis resident for 25 years.

-Barbara Boyle leads financial, operational, administrative, technology and visitor services functions.
-Boyle is liaison for the Science Center’s Finance, Audit, Investment and Museum Enterprises committees of the Board of Commissioners and is responsible for the preparation of the annual audited financial statements and the annual operating budget.
+Barbara Boyle leads the Science Center’s financial, administrative and technology functions.
+Boyle also serves as the liaison for the organization’s Finance, Audit and Investment committees of the Board of Commissioners and is responsible for the preparation of the annual audited financial statements and the annual operating budget.
 She also oversees the Science Center’s compliance and risk management activities.

 A graduate of the Olin School of Business at Washington University in St. Louis, Boyle started her career as an auditor and management consultant with Deloitte & Touche.